wavefrontHQ/wavefront-collector-for-kubernetes/docs/filtering.md

     - 'kube.dns.go.*'
     - 'kube.apiserver.go.*'

-    # Whitelist metrics that have an environment tag of production
+    # Whitelist metrics that have an environment tag of production or staging
     metricTagWhitelist:
+      env:
-      env: 'prod*'
+      - 'prod*'
+      - 'staging*'

     # Blacklist metrics that have an environment tag of test.
     metricTagBlacklist:
+      env:
-      env: 'test*'
+      - 'test*'
 ```

 Filtering applied on a source applies only to metrics collected by that source: